 1. Application Title

-Application of (Enter full legal name of

-applicant.
-See instruction 1.) for authorization

-to obtain operating authority as a Telephone

-Corporation Pursuant to the Provisions of the Application

-Public Utilities Code Section 1001.
+Application of (Enter full legal name of applicant.
+See instruction 1.) for authorization to obtain operating authority as a Telephone Corporation Pursuant to the Provisions of the Public Utilities Code Section 1001.
+Address: Application

-Address:

 Telephone:

 E-Mail:

 1.A Principal Place of Business (if different from address above) (See

 Instruction 1)

 (enter address)

-1 B List all fictitious business names under which the applicant has done husiness

 1.B.
-List all fictitious business names under which in the last five years: (See Instruction 1.) in applicant has done busiless
+List all fictitious business names under which ch applicant has done business

+in the last five years: (See Instruction 1.)

-1.C Applicant is: (Check only one; See instructio n 2.)
+1.C Applicant is: (Check only one; See instruction n 2.)

-A corporation (attach good standing certificat e)
+☐ A corporation (attach good standing certificate)

-□ A limited partnership (attach good standing certificate)
+☐ A limited partnership (attach good standing certificate)

-□ A limited liability company (attach good standing certificate)
+☐ A limited liability company (attach good standing certificate)

-□ A general partnership
+☐ A general partnership

-□ A sole proprietor
+☐ A sole proprietor

 □ A trust

-Other (describe)
+□ Other (describe)

 1.D Applicant has a foreign ownership interest.
 (Check only one.)

-□ Yes.
+☐ Yes.
 List foreign entity interest:

 □ No.